TieuLongPhan/SynKit/README.md

 ## Contribute

 We're welcoming new contributors to build this project better.
-Please not hesitate to inquire me via [email][tieu@bioinf.uni-leipzig.de].
+Please not hesitate to inquire me via [email](tieu@bioinf.uni-leipzig.de).

 Before you start, ensure your local development environment is set up correctly.
 Pull the latest version of the `main` branch to start with the most recent stable code.